Bryozoa

 Bryozoa (also known as the Polyzoa, Ectoprocta or commonly as moss animals) are a phylum of simple, aquatic invertebrate animals, nearly all living in sedentary colonies.
 Typically about 0.5 mm long, they have a special feeding structure called a lophophore, a "crown" of tentacles used for filter feeding.
+The bryozoans are classified as the marine bryozoans (Stenolaemata), freshwater bryozoans (Phylactolaemata), and mostly-marine bryozoans (Gymnolaemata), a few members of which prefer brackish water.
 Most marine bryozoans live in tropical waters, but a few are found in oceanic trenches and polar waters.
-The bryozoans are classified as the marine bryozoans (Stenolaemata), freshwater bryozoans (Phylactolaemata), and mostly-marine bryozoans (Gymnolaemata), a few members of which prefer brackish water.
-5,869living species are known.
-At least two genera are solitary (Aethozooides and Monobryozoon); the rest are colonial.
+5,869 living species of bryozoa are known.
+Originally all of the crown group Bryozoa were colonial, but as an adaptation to a mesopsammal (interstitial spaces in marine sand) life or to deep-sea habitats, secondarily solitary forms have since evolved.
+Solitary species have been described in four genera: Aethozooides, Aethozoon, Franzenella, and Monobryozoon, the latter having a statocyst-like organ with a supposed excretory function.

 The terms Polyzoa and Bryozoa were introduced in 1830 and 1831, respectively.
 Soon after it was named, another group of animals was discovered whose filtering mechanism looked similar, so it was included in Bryozoa until 1869, when the two groups were noted to be very different internally.
 The new group was given the name "Entoprocta", while the original Bryozoa were called "Ectoprocta".
 Disagreements about terminology persisted well into the 20th century, but "Bryozoa" is now the generally accepted term.

 Colonies take a variety of forms, including fans, bushes and sheets.
 Single animals, called zooids, live throughout the colony and are not fully independent.
 These individuals can have unique and diverse functions.
 All colonies have "autozooids", which are responsible for feeding, excretion, and supplying nutrients to the colony through diverse channels.
 Some classes have specialist zooids like hatcheries for fertilized eggs, colonial defence structures, and root-like attachment structures.
 Cheilostomata is the most diverse order of bryozoan, possibly because its members have the widest range of specialist zooids.
 They have mineralized exoskeletons and form single-layered sheets which encrust over surfaces, and some colonies can creep very slowly by using spiny defensive zooids as legs.